Profiles in "Learning and Instruction" Expertise Area

 • Scott Marley’s research strands focus on two areas: instructional strategies with external representations from a cognitive perspective, and higher ed topics related to student achievement and persistence.

-• Mrs. Katie Haltorp is a Mary Lou Fulton Teacher College Clinical Assistant Professor.
+• Mrs. Katie Haltorp is a Mary Lou Fulton Teacher College Clinical Associate Professor.
 She holds a Master's Degree in Elementary Education from Northern Arizona University.

 • Kurt Miltenberger has been teaching math courses that prepare students for elementary teaching positions from pre-school to 8th grade for the past two years.